Hamza-Aziz/awsome-remote-EMEA-jobs/README.md

 I know there is other awsome repos for remote jobs, but as a residant in the EMEA region , it was almost impossibe and time consuming to find a company there that hires from the EMEA region.

-so this repo will list only the IT companies that hires from the EMEA region,and NOTHING else.
+so this repo will list only the IT companies that hire from the EMEA region,and NOTHING else.
 ## Companies